datamade/ipeds-csv/README.md

 ## Usage

 Run the Makefile!
-It queries the IPEDS database, generates a CSV, and finally decodes that CSV into a human readable format.
+It queries the IPEDS database, generates a CSV, and finally decodes that CSV into a human-readable format.
 You can find the results in the `build` directory.

 ```bash
 make all